 Breaking the Cycle

-Understand that isurvive.org may accept survivors who have offended in their past and are now breaking the cycle of abuse.
-It is vital that these survivors produce evidence to show they are actively participating in therapy, in a sex offender treatment program and/or have other appropriate support systems in place.
+Understand that isurvive.org may accept survivors who have offended in their past and are now working to break the cycle of abuse.
+We ask that these survivors produce evidence to show they are actively participating in therapy, in a sex offender treatment program and/or have other appropriate support systems in place.
 This information would be treated confidentially as per applicable laws.

-Whenever a member posts content, whether it is in response to a thread or starting a new topic, he or she must select one of three trigger indicators located at the top of the message box.
+isurvive.org uses three types of trigger warning.
+They align with a traffic warning signal.
+Whenever you post content, whether it is in response to a thread or starting a new topic, you must select one of three trigger indicators located at the top of the message box.
 Here are the options:

-Please note that titles of posts should not contain any triggering content.
-The Moderators or Director may make a judgement call if they feel your trigger indicator needs amended and may post to say they have done so.
+Please note that titles of posts should never contain any triggering content.
+The Moderators may make a judgement call if they feel your trigger indicator needs amended and may post to say they have done so.

 Below is a list of common triggers; but please note this is a general list and be aware that what may not trigger one person may trigger another.

-If you are triggered you can:
+If you become triggered, you can: